ctesta01/ctesta.com/posts/2024-05-12-Bhramar-Mukherjee-Marvin-Zellen-Award.md

-She said of her engagement with fieldwork based science: "That year, if I publish less papers, I don't care, because I am going to go for glorious failure." [read: she would rather go for glorious failure attempting to do community-engaged work than traditional success in biostatistics publishing yet another methods paper that only gets cited by subsequent methods papers.]
+She said of her engagement with fieldwork based science: "That year, if I publish less papers, I don't care, because I am going to go for glorious failure."
+As in, she would rather go for glorious failure attempting to do community-engaged work than traditional success in biostatistics publishing yet another methods paper that only gets cited by subsequent methods papers.

 ---